Parking Rules and Regulations

 These rules and regulations facilitate control of vehicle parking and traffic on campus and are legally enforceable by the officers of the university police department, as provided in Section 10a-142 of the Connecticut General Statutes.
 In addition, all applicable statutes of the motor vehicle section of the Connecticut General Statutes apply to all owners and/or operators of motor vehicles on university property.

-The university reserves the right to amend, supplement, revise, alter, rescind, or add to these rules and regulations by press release to The Echo and the WestConn Report.
+The university reserves the right to amend, supplement, revise, alter, rescind, or add to these rules and regulations by press release to The Echo.

 Western Connecticut State University assumes no responsibility for